lumc-sasc/wf-rnaseq/docs/DEVELOPERGUIDE.md

 <hr><br/><br/>

 # Workflow

+## Workflow hub
+The workflow hub is the nextflow file that can activate any pipeline with specific settings.
+For example, one could make an entry case within the RNA-seq pipeline that handles test data, and another entry where the genome is a large genome.
+The following example shows how to write an hub: <br/>

 ## Workflow
 The main workflow runs the workflow itself.
 It calls all the subworkflows that has to be run, with the exception of nested subworkflows. <br/>